-As believers we are instructed by Paul (in Philippians) to have the mind of Christ.
+As believers, we are instructed by Paul (in Philippians) to have the mind of Christ.
 Our love, affection, and devotion are to be for our Lord first and foremost.
 Living for Him means we are Christ-centered in our beliefs, thoughts, and actions.
 James 1:14 warns us that we are tempted when we are drawn away by our own lust.
 The word lust is the strongest word we have for desire.
 James warns that this desire blinds us, enticing us to pursue the object of our lust.
 Our desire is to relieve or fill an emotional, psychological, and ultimately, a spiritual need.
 Our minds and hearts become divided in directions other than Christ, creating a schism or split within us.
 We think we are serving God, but we’re really serving ourselves.

 Often, we find ourselves immersed in behaviors we know are wrong, addictions, eating disorders, bad habits, and a myriad of other dysfunctions.
 Some refer to this as cognitive dissonance, a disharmony within that feels like a splitting or tearing inside.
 We develop physical or emotional symptoms of agitation, anxiety, panic, and depression.
 We can become derailed in our thinking and motivation.
 As James reminds us, when sin is finished, it ultimately brings forth death and separation … from God, others, and ourselves.
-So much for the motivations of being double-minded.

 “Why are you downcast, O my soul?
 Why so disturbed within me?
 Put your hope in God, for I will yet praise Him, my Savior and my God.”
 Psalm 42:5